-This document provides PortaSIP (PortaSwitch) users with the most common examples and guidelines for setting up a VoIP network.
-The last section of the document answers the most frequent questions users ask after running PortaSwitch for the first time.
+This document provides PortaSIP® administrators with information about the architecture, functionality and supported features of the hosted IP PBX (IP Centrex) service.
+The last section of the document answers the most frequent questions users ask after running the hosted IP PBX service on the PortaSwitch® platform for the first time.